binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {#vps-identify-risks-unnecessary-and--vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation-mitigations}
 1. The first risk is at the file permission and ownership level
-    1. The first tool we can pull out of the bag is [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which has its source code on [github](https://github.com/pentestmonkey/unix-privesc-check) and is also shipped with Kali Linux, but only the 1.x version, which is fine, but the later version which sits on the master branch does a lot more, so it can be good to use both.
-You just need to get the shell files from either the `1_x` or `master` branch onto your target machine and run.
+    1. The first tool we can pull out of the bag is [unix-privesc-check](http://pentestmonkey.net/tools/audit/unix-privesc-check), which has its source code on [github](https://github.com/pentestmonkey/unix-privesc-check) and is also shipped with Kali Linux, but only the 1.x version (`unix-privesc-check` single file), which is fine, but the later version which sits on the master branch (`upc.sh` main file plus many sub files) does a lot more, so it can be good to use both.
+You just need to get the shell file(s) from either the `1_x` or `master` branch onto your target machine and run.
 Running as root allows the testing to be a lot more thorough for obvious reasons.
+If I'm testing my own host, I will start with the `upc.sh`, I like to test as a non root user first, as that is the most realistic in terms of how an attacker would use it.
+Simply looking at the main file will give you a good idea of the options, or you can just run:
+    `upc.sh -h`

+    To run:
+    `# Produces a reasonably nice output`
+    `upc.sh > upc.output`

     2. [LinEnum](https://github.com/rebootuser/LinEnum) is also very good at host reconnaissance, providing a lot of potentially good information on files that can be trojanised.
 2. The second risk is at the mount point of the file system.
 This is quite easy to test and it also takes precedence over file permissions, as the mount options apply to the entire mounted file system.
 This is why applying as restrictive as possible permissions to granular file system partitioning is so effective.
     1. First and easiest command to run is: